Jaya Krishnan, Ph.D.

 - How do they mitigate the adverse effects of excess fat accumulation?

-Building on previous studies, including my postdoctoral work, we have observed significant divergence in metabolic pathways between cavefish and surface fish, driven by both coding and non-coding genomic changes.
-Using state-of-the-art genomic techniques, such as ATAC-seq, ChIP-seq, promoter capture Hi-C, and Massively parallel reporter assays, we aim to identify key genetic variations and physiological pathways driving this divergence.
+Building on previous studies, we have observed significant divergence in metabolic pathways between cavefish and surface fish, driven by coding, non-coding, and gene expression changes.
+Using a multi-omics approach, including transcriptomics, epigenomics, and metabolomics, we aim to identify key genetic factors and physiological pathways driving this divergence.
 Additionally, we leverage liver-derived cell lines from both surface fish and cavefish as powerful in vitro systems for molecular dissection of metabolic traits.

 Brief CV